Southern Alberta Timeline

 Hudson's Bay Company sells Rupert's Land

 The Hudson's Bay Company reluctantly and under pressure from Great Britain, sold Rupert's Land to the Dominion of Canada for $1.5 million.
-The sale involved roughly a quarter of the North American continent, but failed to take into account the existing residents, mainly Native and Metis.
+The sale involved roughly a quarter of the North American continent, but failed to take into account the existing residents, mainly Aboriginal and Metis.

 Following the Smallpox epidemic of 1869-70, Crowfoot becomes one of the two remaining main Siksika chiefs.